In April American Airlines announced its newest ultra long haul service, set to launch between New York and Delhi as of October.

 I’m still not sure whether American’s strategy of relying so heavily on Alaska and JetBlue for its international network is a smart one, but I guess we’ll find out over time.

-What do you make of American adding a New York to Delhi route?
+What do you make of American Airlines’ new route to Delhi?